 How to Convert CSV to Excel using Command line

-Here are the steps to convert CSV to Excel using Command Line Interface in Windows 10:
+Here are the steps to convert CSV to Excel using Command Line Interface in Windows 11 or Windows 10:

 - Open Notepad.